What is email marketing?

 Define your goals, what do you want from email marketing?

-One of the main reasons companies neglect the optimisation of their email marketing campaigns is simply because they have not properly defined their goals in the first place.
+One of the main reasons companies neglect the optimization of their email marketing campaigns is simply because they have not properly defined their goals in the first place.

 If your focus is on revenue generation you want to design a campaign that informs customers of your product line, offers discounts and purchasing incentives, or explains the value of your products or services.